-In certain circumstances as prescribed by the Act, Workers may make a Disclosure other than through the process set out in this Policy.
-The procedures for making external disclosures are set out in the Protected Disclosures Act 2014 (No. 14 of 2014) and in the Industrial Relations Act 1990 (Code of Practice on Protected Disclosures Act 2014) (Declaration) Order 2015 (S.I.
-No. 464 of 2015), both of which can be found on the Irish Statute Book website, www.irishstatutebook.ie.
-Further information may also be found on the Workplace Relations Commission's and the Department of Public Expenditure and Reform's websites.
+Workers are encouraged to make Protected Disclosures internally in accordance with this Policy.
+However, in certain circumstances as prescribed by the Act, Workers may make a Disclosure other than through the process set out in this Policy.
+The procedures for making external disclosures are set out in the Protected Disclosures Act 2014 (No. 14 of 2014),in the Industrial Relations Act 1990 (Code of Practice on Protected Disclosures Act 2014) (Declaration) Order 2015 (S.I.
+No. 464 of 2015), and the Protected Disclosure Act 2014 (Disclosure to Prescribed Persons) Order 2020 (S.I.
+367/2020), both of which can be found on the Irish Statute Book website, www.irishstatutebook.ie.
+Higher standards apply to external disclosures.
+Further information in relation to external disclosures may be found on the Workplace Relations Commission's and the Department of Public Expenditure and Reform's websites.